yqrashawn/conflux-portal-docs/docs/en/portal/Best_Practices.md

 and is very error prone.

-You can greatly improve the security and experience of users adding your token to their Conflux Portal by taking advantage of the `wallet_watchAsset` API as defined in [EIP 747](https://github.com/estebanmino/EIPs/blob/master/EIPS/eip-747.md).
+You can greatly improve the security and experience of users adding your token to their ConfluxPortal by taking advantage of the `wallet_watchAsset` API as defined in [EIP 747](https://github.com/estebanmino/EIPs/blob/master/EIPS/eip-747.md).